 The statutory guidance on the Prevent Duty summarises the requirements on Hodge Clough in terms of four general themes

 Risk assessment- HCP carried out an initial risk assessment in Oct 2016.
 This is reviewed termly and and is currently under review for this term.
 Staff should understand when it is appropriate to make a referral to the Channel programme.
 Channel is a programme which focuses on providing support an early stage to people who are identified as being vulnerable to being drawn into terrorism.

 Working in partnership – Local Safeguarding Children’s boards (LSCBs) are responsible for co-ordinating what is done by local agencies.
 The Prevent Coordinator for Oldham is David Wells.
 Effective engagement with parents is also important as they are in a key position to spot radicalisation.

 Staff training – HCP has assessed our needs in light of the risk assessment.
 All staff received training over the course of the academic years 2015/16, 2016/17 and 2017/18.
 All staff are currently undertaking online Home Office and Channel training for the academic year 2021/22.
 The Designated Lead is able to provide advice and support to other members of staff on protecting children.

 IT policies – HCP strives to ensure children are safe from terrorist and extremist material when accessing the internet in school.
 We ensure that suitable filtering is in place.
 Internet safety is embedded in our PSHE/ SMSC curriculum.
 As with other online risks of harm, every member of staff needs to be aware of the risks posed by online terrorist and extremist groups.
-Our IT technician, Jonathan Howarth, is available for more specific ICT advice.
+Our IT technician, Karl Bedford, is available for more specific ICT advice.

 What to do if you have a concern